rpclib/rpclib/doc/pages/primer.md

 # Primer

 Welcome to the Primer!
-This document is a tutorial introduction to `callme` for absolute beginners.
+This document is a tutorial introduction to `rpclib` for absolute beginners.
 If you are new to the library and prefer detailed instructions, this is the right place.
 If short examples with less explanation work better for you, check out the [Cookbook](cookbook.md)!

 The tutorial is sturctured as follows: in the first part, writing servers is explained with one simple and one more advanced example.
 In the second part, the corresponding clients are implemented.